"The first great memoir by a trans man."

 —Susan Stryker, author of Transgender History and founding coeditor of TSQ: Transgender Studies Quarterly

 "Becoming a Visible Man is one of the most important books about being a man and about being trans.
 Jamison Green's writing is strong and steady.
 He has a gift of painting densely woven, intricate tales of lives less examined while remaining accessible and keeping readers rapt.
 His writing is not just rich and beautiful, it is life-changing.
 He masterfully and lovingly leads us into learning about ourselves, about others, and about what it means to be a person.
 This book illuminates and preserves an otherwise largely untethered, untold, and rich history of the trans male experience.
 It captures the intimate experience of risking everything to become who you are.
 In its first edition, this book altered the course of my life and allowed me to see a future for the first time.
 This book was a lighthouse in uncharted waters.
 Nearly two decades later, in this revised version, the value is no different.
-This is a lifesaving book."~Rocco Kayiatos, Original Plumbing and Camp Lost Boys
+This is a lifesaving book."

 —Rocco Kayiatos, cofounder of Original Plumbing and Camp Lost Boys